Because CBD is non-psychoactive, it doesn’t cause “stoned” or euphoric feelings.

 Medical Marijuana, Inc. CBD Oil Products

 All Medical Marijuana, Inc. CBD oil products are made using hemp, rather than marijuana.
-Our CBD hemp oil is available as daily supplements like pure hemp oil oral applicators, tinctures, liquids, capsules, skin care products, and topical salves.
+Our CBD hemp oil is available as daily supplements like pure hemp oil oral applicators, tinctures, liquids, capsules, and CBD topicals such as lotions and topical salves.
+We even sell CBD for pets!

 Hemp oil contains high levels of CBD and only trace levels of THC – far too little to be psychoactive at suggested serving sizes, even in Medical Marijuana, Inc.’s most concentrated products.
 As such, because CBD produces no side effects, CBD hemp oil is regarded as safe for use by anyone in your family.
 However, if you are looking to eliminate concern over THC in your CBD supplement, we also offer THC-free options like CBD Isolate and RSHO-X™.